-- Equip each and every student to be an empowered learner and an engaged citizen to achieve a positive impact in the local and global community. - Hire, support, and retain staff who champion individual, professional, and student excellence. - Pursue and utilize all resources strategically and responsibly to achieve identified outcomes and inspire public confidence. - Nurture relationships with families and the entire community, sharing responsibility for student success and demonstrating pride in all aspects of our school system. - Promote a culture fostering wellness and civility for students and staff.
+- Equip each and every student to be an empowered learner and an engaged citizen to achieve a positive impact in the local and global community. - Hire, support and retain staff who champion individual, professional and student excellence. - Pursue and utilize all resources strategically and responsibly to achieve identified outcomes and inspire public confidence. - Nurture relationships with families and the community sharing responsibility for and pride in student success and our school system. - Promote a culture of wellness and civility for students and staff.

-We will advocate for:
+We will advocate for...

-- Preserving local Board governance and authority over education matters. - Providing adequate and equitable funding for education to ensure equitable opportunity, preparation for students, and support and investment of staff and educational resources. - Maintaining a robust level of school construction funding, distributed through a fair and equitable process. - Collaborating to effectively support the well-being, safety and security of students, staff, and our schools.
+- Preserving local Board governance and authority over education matters. - Providing adequate and equitable funding for education to ensure equitable opportunity, preparation for students, and support and investment in staff and educational resources. - Maintaining a robust level of school construction funding, distributed through a fair and equitable process. - Collaborating to effectively support the well-being, safety and security of students, staff, and our schools.

-I. CONTINUED GOVERNANCE AND AUTHORITY for LOCAL BOARDS OF EDUCATION
+I. CONTINUED GOVERNANCE AND AUTHORITY FOR LOCAL BOARDS OF EDUCATION